-The Select by Value & Color add-in offers several tools to quickly highlight all similar records in an Excel worksheet according to your criteria.
+The Select by Value & Color add-in offers several tools to quickly select all similar records in an Excel worksheet according to your criteria.
 Here you will learn how to use the utility.
 Choose the task and get started:

 You'll instantly get a confirmation with the number of found cells and see them highlighted in your worksheet: